skeeto/visual-indentation-mode/README.md

 # Emacs visual-indentation-mode

-This minor mode highlighting indentation.
+This minor mode highlights indentation.
 It looks like this,

 ### Lisp